ryan-griego/ryan-griego/README.md

 # Hello, I'm Ryan

 Welcome to my GitHub profile!
-I'm a software engineer!
+I'm a software developer!

 ## About